-- Offer must be made in writing

-- · certified mail return receipt request

-- a specific return to work date and time

-- · duty assignment

-- · Who to report to.

-- The employing agency shall provide transitional employment for up to one year or until that employee has reached maximum medical improvement whereby he can return to his previous job, whichever is less.
+- Offer must be made in writing; - 2.
+Certified mail return receipt request or electronic mail; - 3.
+A specific return to work date and time; - Duty assignment; - Who to report to; and - 6.
+The employing agency shall provide transitional employment for up to one year utilizing Civil Services' Special Detail provisions as outlined in the HR Managers' Handbook that is maintained on the Civil Service website, or until the injured worker can medically return to full duty, whichever comes first.

-Employee Responsibility
+D. Employee Responsibility:

-- Return the Functional Capability Form to the immediate supervisor within 24 hours or prior to the next scheduled shift. - · Accept the transitional return to work offer - · Report to work as requested in the return to work offer letter - · Work within the restrictions provided by the physician - Comply with medical treatment and keep all scheduled medical appointments

-Advise the immediate supervisor and the RTW Coordinator if the transitional work is physically too difficult
+- Return the Physicians Modified Information sheet to the immediate supervisor within 24 hours of receipt of the signed form from the treating physician. - Accept the transitional return to work offer. - Report to work as requested in the return to work offer letter. - Work within the restrictions provided by the physician. - Comply with medical treatment and keep all scheduled medical appointments.
+Advise the immediate supervisor and ORM's TPA RTW Coordinator if the transitional work is physically too difficult.

-After the Employee Has Returned to Work
+E. After the Employee Has Returned to Work:

-When an employee returns to work on transitional duty employment, the agency shall not require the employee to perform tasks that have not been approved by the treating physician.
+The agency shall not require the employee to perform tasks that have been prohibited by the treating physician when the employee returns to work on a transitional return to work plan.

-- Evaluate the plan every 30 days to assess the employee's ability to return to full duty. - The Office of Risk Management's TPA will be responsible for communications with medical personnel. - An agency shall not have direct contact with the treating medical personnel without the approval of the Office of Risk Management's TPA.
+- Evaluate the plan every 30 days to assess the employee's ability to return to full - The Office of Risk Management's TPA will be responsible for communications with medical personnel.

+VI.
 TERMINATION OF EMPLOYMENT

-An agency should notify ORM's TPA if a person is at risk of termination due to exhaustion of sick leave.
+An agency should notify the ORM TPA if a person is at risk of termination due to exhaustion of sick leave.